Imcool4789/Mini-SurveyMonkey/README.md

 - [x] Spring Boot Application code functional and deployable via jar on Heroku
 - [x] Model Setup Done (Survey, Question, Answer, User)
 - [x] Tests for Controllers, Application, Database and Models
-- [x] Diagrams (UML Class, ER, Database)
+- [x] Diagrams (UML Class and ER)
+- [x] Handles 2 form submissions (logging in and survey question creation) with valid mappings and views as outputs
 - [x] Ability to login as either surveyor or user
+- [x] Ability to logout when logged in as either surveyor or user
 - [x] Ability to navigate through app with respective permissions.
-User can only view survey, Surveyor can view and create survey
+User can only view survey, Surveyor can view and create survey questions
-- [x] Ability to create survey
+- [x] Ability to add all 3 types of questions to a survey with a name
-- [x] Ability to add questions to a survey
+- [x] Ability to add questions to a survey and view the updated list of questions in the survey
+- [x] Ability to view most relevant redirects as viewable html pages with data presented visually instead of passing around JSON and display JSON objects

 ## Diagrams